rakudo/rakudo/src/Raku/ast/README.md

 time, allowing for faster resolution of symbols.
 It will be for tree modifiers to invalidate such things.

-### Proverence
+### Provenance

-All nodes will have an optional "proverence" attribute, which answers "where did I come from".
+All nodes will have an optional "provenance" attribute (name TBD), which answers "where did I come from".
 By default we'll only attach such information to some elements (good enough to provide line information at statement level, as today), but will support a detailed mode where the exact textual positions of all elements can be